F3YoD/Lighter-Than-Fast/README.md

 - Multiple language support

 ## Description
-- You play a spaceship desparately crawling through the universe.
+- You play a spaceship desperately crawling through the universe.
 You lack ressources and need to fight hostile vessels to steal *plasma*, a form of energy used to fuel weapons and engines

 ## Technical side
 - We're using the `extern` keyword on two types of variables: the renderer and the fonts.
 We want both to stay in memory and to be accessible everywhere given the need to use them everywhere.